martonban/BagEngine/README.md

 # Bag Engine (POC)
 Bag Engine is a 2D game engine in Java and OpenGL.
 This is tutorial based project based on [this tutorial series](https://www.youtube.com/watch?v=VyKE7vz65rY&list=PLtrSb4XxIVbp8AKuEAlwNXDxr99e3woGE).
+Note this is not a fully functioning engine.
+The main motivation was learning how game engines are working.

 # Functionalities:
 ## Editor and Runtime